divio/divio-cloud-docs/how-to/interact-database.rst

 How to interact with your project's database
 ============================================

-The Postgres database for your Divio Cloud project runs:
+The database for your Divio Cloud project runs:

 * in a Docker container for your **local** projects: :ref:`interact-local-db`
-* on a dedicated cluster for your **Cloud-deployed** sites: :ref:`interact-cloud-db`
+* on a dedicated cluster for your **cloud-deployed** sites: :ref:`interact-cloud-db`

 In either case, you will mostly only need to interact with the database using the tools provided by your project's runtime stack (e.g. Django).
 However, if you need to interact with it directly, the